didiersmith/steve/chapters/human-rights.md

 From their hiding spot behind a hut, Stacy II whispered to Filbert.
 "Shoot him!"

 "What, now?"
-Filbert asked, incredulously.
+Filbert asked.
 "You couldn't have asked for that thirty seconds ago?"

-"The timing has to be right!"
+"The timing has to be right!
+For effect!"

-"I don't have a clear shot!"

-"It wouldn't have had the same effect thirty seconds ago!"

-"It won't have the same effect either if I blow her head off, okay?"
+"What do you think the effect is going to be if I miss and blow her head off?"

 Stacy II balled her fists.
 Just as Filbert was starting to work his way into her good graces, he had to revert to his old ways.
-"Shut up, man up, and just aim better!"
+"Just shut up and aim better!"

-Filbert sighed, raised his railgun, and stepped out from behind the hut.
-He depressed the aiming trigger, and tried his best to relax.
-Fortunately, Archibald's stepfather was a substantially larger target than his mother, and the railgun's computer locked onto his radiant heat signature with ease.
+She watched as her recalcitrant assistant sighed, raised his railgun, and stepped out from hehind the hut.
+He aimed, and shot Archibald's stepfather in the chest.
+It really wasn't difficult a shot.

-In his final moment, Archibald's stepfather noticed Filbert, standing in the open, with his railgun aimed towards him.
-He opened his mouth to object, and his torso imploded as the hypersonic projectile slammed into his chest and threw him off his feet.

 The crowd was splattered with blood.
-Archibald's mother was showered in it.
-No one said a word.
+Archibald's mother was showered in bits of guts and screamed.
+No one else said a word.

 Stacy II strode out from behind the hut, railgun held lazily at her side.
 Cosmo followed, waddling awkwardly on his talons.
 "Say the line," she whispered icily to Filbert as she passed him.